Lightning-AI/pytorch-lightning/docs/source/lr_finder.rst

 this is a `lr` vs. `loss` plot that can be used as guidence for choosing a optimal initial lr.

+.. warning:: For the moment, this feature only works with models having a single
+    optimizer.

 Using Lightnings build-in LR finder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^